Last updated on May 23rd, 2023 at 01:46 pm

 - Easy set up means you don’t have to waste time before hitting the road

-Just like the Thule kayak rack product on this list, this Rhino Rack carrier may be a streamlined and innovative solution to you carrying multiple kayaks at once.
-Attaching to your crossbeam roof rack on your rig or tow vehicle, these simple rods maximize your storage possibilities.
+Just like the Thule kayak rack product on this list, this Rhino-Rack carrier is a streamlined and innovative solution for carrying multiple kayaks at once.
+It can attach to the crossbeam roof rack on your rig or tow vehicle, and these simple rods substantially maximize my storage possibilities!

-While this piece is just an extender to an existing Rhino Rack product, it allows you to carry up to four kayaks on your roof.
-It comes with durable foam to protect your toys and your car, along with ratchet tie downs and securing straps.
+While this piece is just an extender to an existing Rhino-Rack product, it allows me to carry up to four kayaks on my roof – ideal for when the whole family gets involved in RVing!
+I like that it comes with durable foam to protect my toys and car, along with ratchet tie-downs and securing straps for ultimate safety.

-Given that this is just an extension of an existing Rhino Rack product, the price point may be high.
+Given this is just an extension of an existing Rhino-Rack product, the price point is a bit higher than other options.
 However, much like Thule, this top-rated brand from Australia often means that you get what you pay for.

-See if this rack works for you, and read the reviews and check today's price on Amazon by clicking here.
+See if this rack works for you, and [amazon link=”B00AK6Y1SQ” title=”read the reviews and check today’s price on Amazon by clicking here.” ]

 Premium Pick: Yakups Kayak Racks

-✅ Custom made options means you can bring all of your toys
+✅ Custom-made options mean you can bring all of your toys

 ✅ Room for up to four kayaks so no one has to leave their boat behind

 ❌ High price point can keep buyers from going with this brand